Heart of HammersmithWritten and created by Nicholai La Barrie with the Lyric Community Company. Directed by Eva Sampson with Alex Hurst.

 Heart of Hammersmith tells the story of Dieppe Street, a street from West London’s past, and a place that today unites us.

-Working together with Nicholai La Barrie (Tina – The Tina Turner Musical Resident Director), the script has been created with the Lyric Community Company of 17 young members, aged 18-25, from West London.
-They are: Gehna Badhwar, Eva Bate, Wes Bozonga, Ömer Cem Çoltu, Tom Claxton, Kitty Cockram, James Douglas-Quarcoopome, Harry Drane, Harri-Rose Hudson, Lex MacQuire, Ella McCallum, Ele McKenzie, Alfie Neill, Priyanka Patel, Danielle Tama, Wilf Walsworth, Aliyah Yanguba.
+The Lyric Community Company are: Gehna Badhwar, Eva Bate, Wes Bozonga, Ömer Cem Çoltu, Tom Claxton, Kitty Cockram, James Douglas-Quarcoopome, Harry Drane, Harri-Rose Hudson, Lex MacQuire, Ella McCallum, Ele McKenzie, Alfie Neill, Priyanka Patel, Danielle Tama, Wilf Walsworth, Aliyah Yanguba.

-The Young Lyric Partner organisations collaborating on Heart of Hammersmith are Action on Disability, Amici Dance Company, New English Ballet Theatre, Tri-Borough Music Hub, Turtle Key Arts and Zoo Nation Academy of Dance.
+The Young Lyric partner organisations collaborating on Heart of Hammersmith are Action on Disability, Amici Dance Company, New English Ballet Theatre, Turtle Key Arts, Tri-Borough Music Hub and Zoo Nation Academy of Dance.

 Supported using public funding by Arts Council England.